Spanish

 Curriculum

-The primary purpose of our school is to provide a rich environment geared to the young child’s rhythm of development and designed to nourish his/her spiritual, intellectual, emotional, social, and physical growth.
-Our curriculum, the Total Program for the Total Child, is designed to give the child a variety of experiences in science, social studies, music, art, religion, health, safety, and physical education, as well as begin development on the basic skills in language arts and math concepts.
+The primary purpose of our school is to provide a rich environment geared to the young student's rhythm of development and designed to nourish his/her spiritual, intellectual, emotional, social, and physical growth.
 Learn more in detail about our curriculum by clicking on the title of the unit you are interested in.

 Unit Method of Study